Oldies 101.5 FM is not legally a real and licensed radio station...

 In February 2008, Joy Christian Communications Inc. reached an agreement to sell WJLX to Walker County Broadcasting (through their subsidiary, Wal Win LLC, headed by shareholder Brett Elmore).
 Wal Win LLC agreed to pay in full the mortgage held against real property (with the pay-off being $300,000 which, to date, is still an outstanding debt) in exchange for the station.
 The deal was approved by the FCC on March 27, 2008, and the transaction was consummated on April 11, 2008.

 On October 1, 2009 WJLX changed their format to oldies, branded as "Oldies 101.5" (the FM frequency is translator W268BM, which relays WJLX on 101.5 FM).

 I know.
-There are two extra links that are unused but, we're on a roll!
-I know that, with our track record, we'll be using those two links, soon!
+There is an extra link that is unused but, we're on a roll!
+I know that, with the Oldies 101.5 FM track record, we'll be using that link, soon!